Nervous System Dysregulation: Why Won’t My Anxiety Go Away?

 How to Cope with Anxiety

-While anxiety can feel overwhelming, it’s important to remember that your nervous system can be retrained.
+While anxiety can feel overwhelming, it's important to remember that your nervous system can be retrained.
 By addressing both the body and mind, you can begin to regulate your nervous system and reduce the intensity of your anxiety.
+While anxiety medication may be helpful for some people, especially in the short term, there are many natural approaches to managing anxious thoughts and physical symptoms.
 Here are some strategies to consider:

-Breathing exercises are one of the quickest ways to engage your parasympathetic nervous system and help your body relax.
+Deep breathing exercises are one of the quickest ways to engage your parasympathetic nervous system and help your body relax.
 Practices like diaphragmatic breathing (deep belly breathing) can slow down your heart rate and lower stress hormones.
+The key is to focus on slow, controlled deep breathing that engages your diaphragm rather than shallow chest breathing.

 Try this simple exercise: Inhale deeply through your nose for four seconds, hold for four seconds, exhale slowly for four seconds, and pause for four seconds before inhaling again.
 Repeat this process several times to help your body shift out of fight-or-flight mode.